Daily To Do List

 When I was in my 30s and 40s, I had so many balls in the air at one time that it now makes my head spin!

-As I was raising my two kids and taking care of hubby, I was also running my sole-propritor chair caning and wicker repair business, teaching classes, doing art shows and my antler baskets were in several exhibitions and galleries across the country.
+As I was raising my two kids and taking care of hubby, I was also running my sole proprietor chair caning and wicker repair business, teaching classes, doing art shows, and my antler baskets were in several exhibitions and galleries across the country.

-During that time I was the secretary and publicist for two arts organizations and was also the clerk and later the mayor of the Hammond, the small we were living in!
+During that time, I was the secretary and publicist for two arts organizations and was also the clerk and later the mayor of Hammond, the small town we were living in!

 For eleven years, my wicker repair shop was located in Zumbro Falls, MN and we made it into this book, “Small Town Minnesota from A-Z” by Tony Andersen.

-Well, now things have slowed down a bit since I’m in my 60s and I’m able to be selective as to how I want to spend my days.
+Well, now that I’m in my 60s, things have slowed down a bit, and I’m able to be more selective about how I want to spend my days.

-For this coming year, I’ve decided to teach quite a few antler basket classes and also chair caning classes.
+For the coming year, I’ve decided to teach several antler basket classes and also chair caning classes.

 Most, but not all weaving classes, have now been posted to the Cathryn’s Classes schedule page.
 Take a look and see if there’s anything you’d like to take and then we’ll see you in class!

-Back in 1990 or 1991, I was privileged to be awarded a scholarship to study with John E. McQuire, famous Shaker basketmaker and teacher from New York.
+In 1990 or 1991, I was privileged to receive a scholarship to study with John E. McQuire, a renowned Shaker basketmaker, author, and teacher from New York.

 John was the instructor at the Split Rock Arts Program at the University of Minnesota, Duluth.
-I’m not sure if that program is still being offered, will have to check on that.
+I’m not sure if that program is still being offered, but it was wonderful during its many years of operation.

 There were about ten of us in the week-long class, learning how to make a black ash basket from scratch.
 We pounded the wood to make the strips, then ran them through a cutting mill for the correct size.